 Professional officers of research, staff officers of research, and postdoctoral research scientists/scholars are compensated for their services with a salary that is subject to withholding for taxes, FICA, and Medicare.

 As a general rule, postdoctoral research and clinical fellows receive a fellowship stipend, which is not subject to withholding, rather than a salary.
 To qualify as a stipend, the funds must come from an external agency that has explicitly designated the payment as a fellowship or stipend.
-If the “fellowship” is funded from University sources, the individual is appointed as a postdoctoral research scientist or a postdoctoral research (not a postdoctoral research fellow) and is paid a salary from which the University withholds for taxes.
+If the “fellowship” is funded from University sources, the individual is appointed as a postdoctoral research scientist or a postdoctoral research scholar (not a postdoctoral research fellow) and is paid a salary from which the University withholds for taxes.
 Postdoctoral residency fellows are paid by the affiliated hospitals and institutes at which they are receiving their training.

 While no nomination to a compensated research position should be made without securing funding for the entire stated term, a research appointment carries no obligation on the part of the University to guarantee the assigned salary, except in the case of senior research scientists/scholars appointed for more than 12 months, in which case their department, school, institute, or center guarantees the salary for the entire period.
 The salaries of senior research scientists/scholars appointed for 12 months or less are subject to available funding in the manner of other officers of research.
 If it is necessary to suspend the payment of salary to an officer of research before the end of a stated term of appointment, the officer is placed on a leave “for lapse of funding” (see “Leaves of Absence,” above).